bmeviauac01/datadriven/docs/seminar/mssql/index.md

 The first four exercises are solved together with the instructor.
 The final exercise is individual work if time permits.

 !!! info ""
-    This guide contains the solutions too.
-Before looking at these provided answers, we should try to solve the exercises by ourselves!
+    This guide summarizes and explains the behavior.
+Before looking at these provided answers, we should think first!

 ## Exercise 0: Create/check the database

-The database resides on each machine, thus the database you created previously might not be available.
-First check if your database exists, and if it does not, create and initialize it.
+The database resides on each machine; thus, the database you created previously might not be available.
+First, check if your database exists, and if it does not, create and initialize it.
 (See the instructions [in the first seminar material](../transactions/index.md).)

 ## Exercise 1: SQL commands (review)

 Write SQL commands/queries for the following exercises.

-1. How many uncompleted orders are there (look for status other than "Delivered")?
+1. How many uncompleted orders are there (look for a status other than "Delivered")?

     ??? example "Solution"
         ```sql